 Premier League footballers, if Leeds had any, would doubtless be tempted in with the flashy-looking, hand-carved stone bar and reassuringly expensive food.

-As you walk downstairs, past the well-stocked wine shelves, to the toilets, a myriad of celebrities who’ve dined at San Carlo’s sister restaurants around the country gaze back from photo frames, all clearly having enjoyed themselves.
+As you walk downstairs, past the well-stocked wine shelves, to the toilets, a myriad of celebrities who’ve dined at San Carlo’s sister restaurants around the country gaze back, all clearly having enjoyed themselves.

 It’s no surprise therefore, that when Oliver arrives for a meal early-ish on a Thursday night, it doesn’t take long for the place to fill up with well-dressed folk who are clearly intent on enjoying an evening of serious food.